gray-matter/spawner/README.md

 =======
 /!\ This is still a WIP project, release coming soon /!\

 The spawner lets you parallelize anything, using either threads or processes.
+You may instantiate it via the Ruby library or start a spawner service to which you may send tasks via the command line.

 All you need is to write the code to run, configure a few values and let the magic happen !

 Installation